caolyly1/InfoTrack/README.md

-This repository contains the materials for my Technical Test for the Software Engineer position at InfoTrack BOT.
+This repository contains the materials for my Technical Test for the Software Engineer position at the BOT.

 Contents: